xwu/xwu-swift-numerics/numeric-protocols.md

 indistinguishable from concrete implementations for any input of type `UInt` or `Double`.
-However, if the algorithm relies on semantics common to `UInt` and `Double` but not guaranteed by `Numeric`, inputs of type `Int8` or `Float` (or of some third-party type) might produce completely unexpected results.
+However, if the algorithm relies on semantics common to `UInt` and `Double` but not guaranteed by `Numeric`, inputs of type `Int8` or `Float` (or of some third-party type) might produce unexpected results.
 In other words, such an implementation can be _syntactically_ valid Swift without truly being generic over `Numeric`.
-The compiler can't detect all invalid _semantic_ assumptions, and testing with a limited subset of conforming types can achieve 100% test coverage without revealing the problem.
+The compiler can't detect all invalid _semantic_ assumptions, and testing with a limited subset of conforming types can achieve 100% coverage without revealing the problem.

 Therefore, consider if a code generation tool such as [Sourcery][ref 23-3] might be the most appropriate solution instead.

 __Make your generic constraints as specific as possible.__
 For example, there are no built-in types that conform to `FloatingPoint` but not `BinaryFloatingPoint`.
-(And `Foundation.Decimal`, for reasons previously detailed, conforms to neither.)
-Meanwhile, `FloatingPoint` promises significantly more restricted semantics and APIs for reasons we've discussed above; the protocol doesn't even conform to `ExpressibleByFloatLiteral`.
-With no straightforward way to test that a generic algorithm relies only on the more limited semantics of `FloatingPoint`, and no way to profit from that limitation, there's no reason to declare `func f<T: FloatingPoint>(_: T)`.
+Meanwhile, `FloatingPoint` promises significantly more restricted interfaces for reasons we've discussed above; the protocol doesn't even conform to `ExpressibleByFloatLiteral`.
+With no straightforward way to test that a generic algorithm relies only on the limited semantics of `FloatingPoint`, and no way to profit from that limitation, there's no reason to declare `func f<T: FloatingPoint>(_: T)`.